Ian-Courtright/the-timer/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Features

+- **Minimalist Design:** A clean, modern interface focused on usability.
+- **"THE" Timer Experience:** Unique timer interaction and visual feedback.
+- **Customizable Timers:** Set timers for specific hours, minutes, and seconds.